The Premier League season is over, with places in the UEFA Champions League (UCL), UEFA Europa League (UEL) and UEFA Conference League (UCoL) decided.

 What does Newcastle winning the Carabao Cup mean?

-Newcastle United are guaranteed a place in the Conference League after they beat Liverpool 2-1 in the Carabao Cup final on March 16.
+Newcastle United were guaranteed at least a place in the Conference League after they beat Liverpool 2-1 in the Carabao Cup final on March 16.

 Europa League: 6, Crystal Palace as FA Cup winners